Global Header

 For instance:

-• .com is ideal for commercial businesses
+• .com is ideal for commercial entities and businesses

-• .org often suits non-profit organizations
+• .org extension often suits non profit organizations and online communities

 • .io is popular among tech startups and digital services